-BIOL 482 Senior Seminar
+BIOL 482 Senior Capstone: Senior Seminar

 Discussions on history of biological science, ethical problems in biology and health related issues, and environmental issues.
-Each student presents a seminar to the entire department during the fall or spring of their senior year.
 Required of all biology majors during their final spring semester.
 Open only to majors.

 BIOL 391, -2; 491, -2 Independent Study